Enderun Colleges: History

-In 2012 Became the first Global Partner of Thunderbird Online, a professional development group of Thunderbird School of Global Management in Arizona, USA.
+In 2012, Enderun Colleges became the first Global Partner of Thunderbird Online, a professional development group of Thunderbird School of Global Management in Arizona, USA.

-Launched the Ducasse Institute Philippines, the first Ducasse Institute outside France].
+It was also in May 2012 that it inaugurated the Ducasse Institute Philippines, the first Ducasse Institute outside France.

-In 2017 Le Pensuer, Inc., an American business consulting company, acquired the 20% holdings of A. Soriano Corporation (ANSCOR) in Enderun.

-Udenna Corporation completed its acquisition of Enderun.
+In 2017, Le Pensuer, Inc., an American business consulting company, acquired the 20% holdings of A. Soriano Corporation (ANSCOR) in Enderun.
+That same year, Udenna Corporation completed its acquisition of Enderun.

 Campus

 Built on nearly 2 hectares in the McKinley Hill area of Bonifacio Global City, the campus currently has four buildings—the enderun tent which is used for private parties and events, the Hotel Administration Center, the College of Business and Entrepreneurship, and Ducasse Institute Philippines.
 The Hotel Administration Center and the College of Business and Entrepreneurship buildings, inspired by Asian colonial architecture, contain classrooms, faculty rooms, and administration offices.
 Enderun collaborated with Ducasse Education in conceptualizing and creating the Ducasse Institute Philippines.
 The design and arrangements were constructed in conformity to the specifications of Ducasse Education.
 It features state-of-the-art kitchen and teaching facilities.

-Located at the ground floor of the culinary center is Restaurant 101, a student-manned restaurant.
+Located at the ground floor of the culinary center is Restaurant 101, a student-staffed restaurant.